 Mathematical Induction

-Mathematical induction is a proof technique used to establish that a statement holds for all positive integers.
+Mathematical induction is a proof technique used to show that a statement holds for all positive integers.
 It involves two steps: proving the base case (usually n=1) is true, and then proving that if the statement holds for an arbitrary integer k, it also holds for k+1.
+This creates a chain of truth for all n.

 Recommended video: